Potato-Development/funstuff/README.md

 ## Roadmap

 - [ ] Taskbar with an option to hide
+- [ ] Start icon and time/date on taskbar
 - [ ] Larger sound functionality with error and success sounds
 - [ ] Custom classic cursors
 - [ ] Original Notepad app